Last Updated on January 20, 2026

 What Is the Georgia Divorce Waiting Period?

-Georgia divorce laws set a mandatory 30-day waiting period, which is one of the shortest in the country.
+Georgia law mandates a minimum 30-day waiting period for no-fault cases, though the actual time to finalize often extends to 31–60 days depending on the court’s 2026 administrative calendar.
 Nevertheless, it does not always mean that the judge will sign the decree about marriage dissolution on the 31st day since certain factors may cause some alterations.

 Firstly, you must meet residency requirements to be eligible to file for divorce in Georgia.
 According to OCGA 19-5-2, the petitioner – a person who initiates the action – must be a bona fide state resident for at least 6 months before filing.
 So, if you moved here less than half a year ago, you will need to wait until you can meet this requirement.